William Ralph Turner

+Life and work

-William Ralph Turner was born in Chorlton-on-Medlock, Manchester in 1920.
-A largely self taught painter and teacher, he has become known as one of the last authentic Northern English industrial artists.
-Lowry was to visit Turner's exhibitions at the Tib Lane gallery in the 1950s and 1960s, and the influence of L.S.
+William Ralph Turner was born in Chorlton-on-Medlock, Manchester, in 1920.
+A largely self-taught painter and teacher, he has become known as one of the last authentic Northern English industrial artists.
+Lowry was to visit Turner's exhibitions at the Tib Lane Gallery in the 1950s and 1960s, and the influence of L.S.
 Lowry can be seen in Turner's work.